-Through its Dairy Products sector (USA), the Company produces a broad line of mozzarella, speciality cheeses and imitation cheese products.
+Through its Dairy Products sector (USA), the Company produces a broad line of mozzarella, specialty cheeses and imitation cheese products.
 The Company also produces sweetened condensed milk as well as whey protein concentrates and ingredient blends which are derived from its cheese production.

 Saputo ranks as one of the leading natural cheese producers in the United States with approximately 6% of natural cheese production.
 Directly or through independent non-exclusive distributors and sales agents, Saputo services three market segments: retail, foodservice and industrial.
-During fiscal 2004, the retail segment accounted for 30% of the Dairy Products sector (USA)'s sales volume, the foodservice segment for 42% and the industrial segment for 28%.
+During fiscal 2005, the retail segment accounted for 29.3% of the Dairy Products sector (USA)'s sales volume, the foodservice segment for 44.5% and the industrial segment for 26.2%.

-In fiscal 2004, the Dairy Products sector (USA) represented 34.8% of the Company's total sales.
-Through this sector, the Company operates 14 manufacturing facilities in the United States and employed, as of May 1, 2004, 1,889 employees.
+In fiscal 2005, the Dairy Products sector (USA) represented 33.7% of the Company's total sales.
+Through this sector, the Company operates 15 manufacturing facilities in the United States and employed, as of May 1, 2005, 2,069 employees.